BeingTomGreen/Diablo-3-API/README.md

 A basic PHP wrapper for the integrating the Diablo 3 API into your application.

-[Their documentation](http://blizzard.github.com/d3-api-docs/) is, at best poor, much of what is possible from the API has been figured out from the [API Community Forums](http://us.battle.net/d3/en/forum/6916195/), the [WoW Docs](https://github.com/Blizzard/api-wow-docs) & Google.
-I was going to submit a pull request with some updates but it looks like a few people already have and they have been ignored, and the docs haven't been updated in 10 months.
+The Diablo 3 API is fairly lacking, especially when compared to the WoW API.
+[The Blizzard Docs](http://blizzard.github.io/d3-api-docs/) are pretty sparse and much of what is possible within the API has been figured out from the [API Community Forums](http://us.battle.net/d3/en/forum/6916195/), the [WoW Docs](https://github.com/Blizzard/api-wow-docs) & Google.

-I may very well create my own Docs repo and stick it on github.io to help others out.
+The code does currently support authenticated calls, however if you enter a set of bogus keys it still returns the correct data.
+I assume this is just treating the request as if it wasn't authenticated and returning the data anyway, but I have emailed Blizzard for confirmation and will update when I hear back from them!

-## Supported Methods
+## Currently Supported Methods

 ### Career Profile (getCareer())